jordany33/masterPortfolio/README.md

 ## How to Contribute

 If you have developed an application or package and would like other developers to contribute, you can include guidelines in this section.
 The [Contributor Covenant](https://www.contributor-covenant.org/) provides a widely accepted standard, but feel free to write your own guidelines if you prefer.

-## Tests

-Demonstrate your commitment to quality by writing tests for your application.
-In this section, provide examples of how to run these tests.